 - Available in many colors, shapes, and sizes

 - Surface is repairable

-- The surface can scratch if cleaned with abrasive cleaners
+- Surface can scratch if cleaned with abrasive cleaners

-- Stress points need to be properly... reinforced during installation
+- Stress points must be properly reinforced during... installation

 - Acrylic is more expensive than fiberglass